Reopenings bring new cases in S. Korea, virus fears in Italy

 The federal government said it was delivering supplies of remdesivir, the first drug shown to speed recovery for COVID-19 patients, to six more states, after seven others were sent cases of the medicine earlier this week.

-Italy saw people return to the streets and revel in fine weather, alarming some public officials.
+Italy saw people return to the streets and revel in fine weather.

-Milan Mayor Giuseppe Sala warned that “a handful of crazy people’’ were putting recovery at risk and threatened to shut down the trendy Navigli district after crowds of young people were seen out at the traditional aperitivo hour ignoring social-distancing rules.
+Milan Mayor Giuseppe Sala warned that “a handful of crazy people” were putting his city’s recovery at risk and threatened to shut down the trendy Navigli district after crowds of young people were seen out at the traditional aperitivo hour ignoring social-distancing rules.

 The Campo dei Fiori flower and vegetable market was also bustling in Rome.
-But confusion created frustrations. for shopkeepers
+But confusion created frustrations for the city’s shopkeepers.

 Carlo Alberto, owner of TabaCafe, an Argentine empanada bar that was selling cocktails to a few customers, said that since reopening this week, police had threatened to fine him over crowds outside.